 My Story

 I started my career in hospitality while earning my marketing degree from MSU Denver.
-I wasn’t just managing guest experiences—I was shaping them.
+Guest experiences became my first lessons in storytelling.
 At The Stanley Hotel, one of the most haunted hotels in America, I ran the entire Tour operation, rebranding it from the ground up.
 I rewrote the tour scripts, dug into the hotel's history to ensure accuracy, and crafted an experience that was both authentic and spooky.
-What started as operations quickly became strategic storytelling—blending history, marketing, and experience design into something that people wanted to talk about and share.
+What started as operations quickly became strategic storytelling, which involved blending history, marketing, and experience design into something that people wanted to talk about and share.

 During my time there, I also worked with the Denver Film Society to support the inaugural Stanley Film Fest, an independent horror film festival that brought Hollywood to the mountains.
 I got a glimpse into how storytelling, branding, and audience experience could create something bigger than just an event.